 special services such as taking stills from a video, transferring

-confidential or private video material, DVD-Rom video files, repairing
+confidential or private video material, video files on USB stick or

 damaged tapes and more, just

 stereo sound of 2:30 hours, copied to DVD for £13, an extra copy